itsmohitnarayan/Image-Downloader-Rust/README.md

 # Rust Image Downloader 🌐🦀

-A simple Rust program to download an image from the web using reqwest and tempfile.
+A simple Rust program that downloads an image from the web using reqwest, tempfile, and logging.

 ## Features 🚀

 - Downloads an image from a specified URL.
 - Saves the image in a temporary directory using tempfile.
+- Logs download information using the `log` crate.

 ## Prerequisites 🛠️

 Make sure you have Rust installed on your system.
+If not, you can install it by running:

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh